swampyrad/RadTechZombies/README.md

 - Minerva Zombies:
 Wields the Minerva 9mm Chaingun, has slower firerate, but unlike Vulcanette Zombies, they can be incapacitated.

-- Sten Zombies:
+- Elite Guards:
-Wields suppressed Sten SMGs, they move silently and prefer to stay out of sight, hiding after taking a few quick shots.
+Female assassins carrying silenced Stens and pistols, they wait silently for their target, hoping to catch you off-guard.

 - Melee and Brawler Zombies
 Melee variants of the standard zombies, instead of shooting you, they want to beat you to a bloody pulp.
 Don't get cornered, or they can easily surround you if you're not careful.